maninderk770/A00429943_MCDA5510/README.md

  Steps:

 1) Agile Management
- Worked in a team of 6, together followed the scrum process to priortize the taskes according to different sprints.
+ Worked in a team of 6, together followed the scrum process to priortize the tasks according to different sprints.

 2) Documentation -  (In progress)
 -	Requirements document (SRS)